Stage 6 - Putting it all Together

 Tip

 Remember!
-Servo angles will be unique to your layout, and probably even unique to individual turnouts, so be sure you read the blurb on Tuning servo positions and the Connecting a Servo Module page.
+Servo angles will be unique to your layout, and probably even unique to individual turnouts/points, so be sure you read the blurb on Tuning servo positions and the Connecting a Servo Module page.

 Please don’t blindly copy/paste the servo angles listed here and expect them to “just work”.